DeepDoge/purify.js/README.md

     <MyComponent("Hello", { World: "!" }) class="my-component" aria-busy="true" />
     ```

     This format clearly separates props and attributes, making it easier to understand and maintain.

-## Rules

--   **Strict Bundle Size**: Keep the bundle size strictly under 1.0KB.
--   **No External Dependencies**: Avoid including any external dependencies.
--   **Direct DOM Manipulation**: Always allow direct DOM manipulation.
--   **Encourage Usage of Browser APIs**: Prioritize and optimize the use of native browser APIs.
-Ensure all functionalities integrate seamlessly with them.
--   **Type Safety**: Guarantee full type safety.
-Use type guarding over runtime logic.
-Types are the only things that doesn't effect the bundle size, use that.
--   **Simple Abstractions**: Steer clear of unnecessary abstractions that complicate the API.